madebyv-in/civicbridge/README.md

 # Civic Bridge
 ![Logo](static/cb_logo.png)

+Key files are provided; email vin.bhat@outlook.com for full package and installation instructions if you are interested.

 Civic Bridge is an innovative AI agent that helps users learn about public services like Medi-Cal & CalFresh, determine eligibility, navigate complex forms and enroll in services.

 Civic Bridge is fully accessible to users who are vision-impaired, aren’t familiar with English or are confused by the process of accessing vital public services.
 In fact, nearly a quarter of all users aged 18-64 aren’t insured because they find the enrollment process for Medi-Cal too difficult or confusing.